weavora/doctrine-extensions/README.md

         }
     }

-To install, you then may call:
+To install, you may call:

     composer.phar install

 **Git / GitHub**

 The git repository hosts the development version in its master branch.
-You can install this using Composer by referencing dev-master as your preferred version in your project's composer.json file as the earlier example shows.
+You can install it using Composer by referencing dev-master as your preferred version in your project's composer.json file as the previous example shows.

 You may also install this development version:

     git clone git://github.com/weavora/doctrine-extensions.git
     cd doctrine-extensions

-The above processes will install library to doctrine-extensions folder.
+The above processes will install library to the doctrine-extensions folder.

 ORM Extensions
 --------------

-Doctrine advice to use entity repositories that will contain business logic related to entities retrieve.
+Doctrine advices to use entity repositories that will contain business logic related to entities retrieval.
-Most probably you will use query builder inside repository to build DQL.
+Most probably, you will use a query builder inside the repository to build DQL.
-The issue is that standard query build has quite overall API and doesn't provide such useful shortcuts like named scopes, single method to apply custom criteria with parameters and etc.
+The issue is that a standard query builder has quite general API and doesn't provide such useful shortcuts like named scopes, a single method to apply custom criteria with parameters, etc.

-This library tries to fix missing things and make your life a little bit easier.
+This library is intended to fix what's missing and make your life a little bit easier.

 ### How to organize repositories

-Let's say you want to create blog application.
-Probably you create post entity which have references to category, author and comments.
-And now you're thinking about approach to organize your repositories.
+Let's say you want to create a blog application.
+You'll probably create a post entity which will have references to the category, author and comments.
+And now you're thinking about an approach to organize your repositories.

 Common issues with repositories:

  - You have to duplicate code as soon as you have duplicated conditions
  - Even simple methods with few conditions and ordering look massive

-You can solve first issue with custom query builder per entity.
-It will also hide your criteria details from repository which not really need to know that.
+You can solve the first issue with a custom query builder per entity.
+It will also hide your criteria details from the repository that doesn't really need to know that.

-To solve issue with huge  and not really well descriptive methods we create extension for query builder with some helpful shortcuts to make code more readable.
+To solve the issue with huge and not very descriptive methods, you'll create an extension for the query builder with some helpful shortcuts to make code more readable.

-Example of how PostQueryBuilder & PostRepository could look like:
+An example of how PostQueryBuilder & PostRepository could look like:

 ```php
 <?php